 Pre-built desktops are also some of the only options you have if you want to get the new Nvidia 3000 or AMD Radeon 5000 series graphics cards; whether it’s the ongoing chip shortage or outrageous prices from scalpers, the latest GPUs are exceptionally difficult to buy right now.

-Simply put, there are a lot of reasons to invest in a desktop computer in 2020:
+Simply put, there are a lot of reasons to invest in the best desktop computers of 2023:

 - Can be more affordable than laptops

 If you’re worried about a huge tower taking up precious desk or floor space, you don’t have to worry anymore.
 Plenty of manufacturers like Apple and HP offer sleek, compact models ranging from the size of a shoebox to tiny boxes that can fit in the palm of your hand.
 These compact desktop computers are also perfect for anyone with a small work-from-home space or who prefers something on the teeny-tiny side for a more streamlined workspace.

 Why We Chose It: Its customizability makes it affordable for college students and as powerful as a business professional needs.